8x8-dxi/ContactNowAPI/README.md

 8. ~~agent.php~~

     The agent endpoint allows an agent to manipulate live calls and status change.
 To use this endpoint you would have to constantly poll to receive any state change.
-This is where API v3 comes in as implement a WebSocket layer aid a push notification for when it detect a change in status.
+This is where API v3 comes in as its implement a WebSocket layer to aid a push notification mechanism for when it detect a change in status.